CV19Assist/app/README.md

 There are multiple configuration files:

-- Firebase Project Configuration (including settings for how `src/config.js` is built on CI) - `.firebaserc`
+- Firebase Project Configuration - `.firebaserc`
-- Project Configuration used within source (can change based on environment variables on CI) - `src/config.js`
 - Cloud Functions Local Configuration - `functions/.runtimeconfig.json`

 More details in the [Application Structure Section](#application-structure)